CudaText-addons/cuda_html_tooltips/readme/readme.txt

 Plugin for CudaText.
+It works for lexers:
-It works in HTML/CSS files (any lexer name with words "HTML", "CSS").
+1) HTML (any lexer name with words "HTML")
+2) CSS, SCSS, Sass, LESS
+3) Markdown: both local pictures and URL-pictures can be shown

 When you move mouse cursor over some fragments, tooltip appears.

 1) It finds HTML color values: